-The committee was established under section 39 of the National Health and Medical Research Council Act 1992 (NHMRC Act).
+The Natural Therapies Working Committee was established under section 39 of the National Health and Medical Research Council Act 1992 (NHMRC Act).

 Natural Therapies Review Team